johansundstrom/digital-systems/lecture-2.md

 Definitions
 * Mikro Controller (µC) - Small computer consisting of CPU, memory and IO designed for embedded systems
+* IO - Input and output from a Micrto Controller
 * Embedded Systems - Dedicated function within a larger mechanical or electrical system

 1. Q: What is key advantages of a Micro Controller?